 Interfaith Council of Contra Costa County – FPCC supports 3 missions sponsored by this organization of faith groups in the county:

-Interfaith Housing of Contra Costa County– Starting with Garden Park Apartments in Concord, Interfaith Housing supports homeless families by providing transitional or temporary housing, counseling and help with finding jobs for the parents, school help for their children and community building.
+Hope Solutions– Starting with Garden Park Apartments in Concord, Interfaith Housing supports homeless families by providing transitional or temporary housing, counseling and help with finding jobs for the parents, school help for their children and community building.
 In the last few years, the program has been extended to several other facilities in the county.

 Winter Nights Shelter — Temporary housing has been provided for 13 years for homeless families with children at various faith communities from October through May.
 The faith communities provide meals and a two-week “camping” experience at their facility.
 Volunteers work with Shelter-provided staff to assist in tutoring the children and help the families find housing and jobs, as needed.